zesterer/vm-perf/README.md

 A naive stack 'bytecode' interpreter.
 Compilation takes the AST and translates it into a list of instructions.
 Execution operates upon the stack, pushing and popping values.

-### `closure_continuations`

-Shares much of the simplicity of `closures`, but passes the next instruction to be performed - if any - as a continuation, allowing for tail-call optimisation (TCO) to occur in a substantial number of cases.

 ### `closures`

 Uses simple indirect threading, 'compiling' the entire program into a deeply nested closure.
 Execution simply evaluates the closure.

+### `closure_continuations`

+Shares much of the simplicity of `closures`, but passes the next instruction to be performed - if any - as a continuation, allowing for tail-call optimisation (TCO) to occur in a substantial number of cases.

+### `closure_stack_continuations`

+Just like `closure_continuations`, except it uses a stack to pass values around.
+This can improve the ability to perform tail-call optimisations (TCO), at the cost of needing to touch memory when manipulating values.
+It's possible that some combination of both approaches might hit an even nicer sweet spot.

+### `bytecode_closures`

+A mix between `bytecode` and `closures`.
+The AST is compiled down to a series of instruction-like closures, which are then executed in a loop and indexed via an instruction pointer.

 ### `stack_closures`